shananholm/slack-archive-viewer/README.md

 ]
 ```

 The only othe requirement is a local webserver, if running locally.
+It most likely won't run locally without a web server of some kind.
 I kept it simple with:
 `npx http-server`
+The open a browser to `http://localhost:8081/index.html` or whereever `http-server` tells you to go.

 # What else?
 There's nothing else, and there's not much to it.
-But it's definitely a lot easier to navigate than folders of JSON files.
+But it's definitely a lot easier to navigate than countless folders of JSON files.

 If you want to repeat the experiment with another archived format, you can make a lot of progress quickly by supplying the GPT model with a sample of the data you're trying to display as well as the folder structure it is displayed in.